UNCLASSIFIED (U)

 (3) Windows, doors, and exterior structures vulnerable to high winds or flying debris; or

-d.
-OBO’s civil, geotechnical, and structural engineers assist posts in identifying potential life-safety threats due to natural events.
-They also develop and implement solutions to reduce future injury to personnel and damage to facilities.
+NOTE: OBO's civil, geotechnical, and structural engineers can assist posts in identifying potential risks due to natural hazards.

 15 FAM 252.7 Fire and Life Safety Guidance

 a.
-When leasing or acquiring high-rise properties, the POSHO and post’s management will follow the guidance outlined in 15 FAM 813.7, Acquiring High-Rise Properties.
+When leasing or acquiring high-rise properties, the POSHO and post’s management will follow the guidance outlined in 15 FAM 813.7 Real Property.

 c.
 Representational residences in high-rise buildings must be approved by the Office of Fire Protection (OBO/OPS/FIRE).